ElementsProject/lightning/doc/lightning-fetchinvoice.7.md

 will connect to the destination in the (currently common!) case where it cannot find a route which supports `option_onion_messages`.

-*amount\_msat* is required if the *offer* does not specify an amount at all, otherwise it is optional (but presumably if you set it to less than the offer, you will get an error from the issuer).

-*quantity* is is required if the *offer* specifies *quantity\_max*, otherwise it is not allowed.

-*recurrence\_counter* is required if the *offer* specifies *recurrence*, otherwise it is not allowed.
-*recurrence\_counter* should first be set to 0, and incremented for each successive invoice in a given series.

-*recurrence\_start* is required if the *offer* specifies *recurrence\_base* with *start\_any\_period* set, otherwise it is not allowed.
-It indicates what period number to start at.

-*recurrence\_label* is required if *recurrence\_counter* is set, and otherwise is not allowed.
-It must be the same as prior fetchinvoice calls for the same recurrence, as it is used to link them together.

-*timeout* is an optional timeout; if we don't get a reply before this we fail (default, 60 seconds).

-*payer\_note* is an optional payer note to ask the issuer to include in the fetched invoice.

 RETURN VALUE
 ------------